-5.07.02 Floating Boat Slips and Docks - Leasing and Rentals

-Boat Slips (80) / By Lease Agreement:
+5.07.02 Floating Boat Slips and Docks - Leasing and Rental Boat Slips (80) / By Lease Agreement:

 Use of the 80, long-term lease, boat slips is available for PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS in good standing (and their GUESTS) by lease agreement only.
-Lease agreements for the 80 boat slips are handled through the ASSOCIATION'S MEMBER SERVICES OFFICE.
+Lease agreements for the 80 boat slips are handled through the ASSOCIATION'S Member Services Office.
 Each lessee must maintain a current vessel registration, certificate of personal liability (homeowners) insurance, provide a security deposit and pay an annual usage fee to the ASSOCIATION.
-A copy of the most recent lease agreement is available for review at the ASSOCIATION'S MEMBER SERVICES OFFICE.
+A copy of the most recent lease agreement is available for review at the ASSOCIATION'S Member Services Office.
+All vessels moored on property owned or controlled by HROA must have a current HROA Mussel Inspection.
+Reference Section 5.03.09 - Mussel Inspections.

-Only vessels registered to the boat slip lessee, and insured by the boat slip lessee, can be docked in the leased boat slip.
 Sub-leasing of boat slips is not permitted under any circumstances.